Boyd Broughton

 Boyd has a Master of Social Change Leadership in Social Equity from the University of Melbourne, a Bachelor of Māori Development from Auckland University of Technology, and a Diploma in Te Pīnakitanga ki te Reo Kairangi, Te Reo Māori from Te Wānanga o Aotearoa.
 He considers any degree of any kind from any institution to be a sign that an individual has the support of their village to achieve a goal.

-He has experienced many leadership opportunities in hauora, in his community, and within his whānau.
-However, he lists one of the highlights in his life as being a Pāpā of five and a stepfather of three beautiful reo-speaking tamariki and young adults.
-Most importantly, Boyd considers himself the undisputed champion of Connect Four in his whānau.
+He has experienced many leadership opportunities in hauora, his community, and within his whānau.
+However, he lists one of the highlights of his life as being a Pāpā to five children and a stepfather to three beautiful reo-speaking tamariki and young adults.
+Additionally, Boyd is now a koro to three precious mokopuna—two amazing twin kōtiro and one beautiful tama—who are also being raised with Te Reo Māori as their first language.

 Links: